Last Updated on May 7, 2025 by Admin

 FAQs

-Civil engineering is concerned with bridges, dams, roads, buildings, Metro rails, etc. This type of engineering occurs at almost all levels, from the private sector to the national government.
+Civil engineering concerns bridges, dams, roads, buildings, Metro rails, etc. It occurs at almost all levels, from the private sector to the national government.

 1. Structural Engineering